chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 });
 ```

 ⛔ **DO** not use the `shape` unless it is desired, ideally for merging multiple schemas together.
-This affects the Typescript type coersion and will fail to pick up mismatches in the schema to the target type.
+This affects the Typescript type coercion and will fail to pick up mismatches in the schema to the target type.

 ```typescript
 // from this